ACodes3/little_lemon/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Little Lemon Capstone Project - Meta Front-End Developer Certificate

+This project is the **Little Lemon Restaurant Website**, developed as part of the **Meta Front-End Developer Certificate** program.
+It showcases skills in **HTML, CSS, JavaScript, and React**, integrating best practices in **responsive design, accessibility, and Open Graph metadata** for enhanced social sharing.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+The page will reload when you make changes.
+You may also see lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in interactive watch mode.
+See [Running Tests](https://facebook.github.io/create-react-app/docs/running-tests) for details.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production, optimizing React for the best performance.
+The minified files are placed in the `build` folder, ready for deployment.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See [Deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.
+**Warning:** Ejecting is irreversible!
+It removes the default build tools and exposes configuration files for full control over Webpack, Babel, and ESLint.

+## Features
+- **HTML & CSS:** Semantic markup and modern styling techniques.
+- **JavaScript & React:** Component-based architecture for a dynamic user experience.
+- **Open Graph Metadata:** Enhances website preview on social media platforms like Facebook, Twitter, and LinkedIn.
+- **Responsive Design:** Mobile-first approach ensuring usability on all screen sizes.
+- **Accessibility:** Adheres to WCAG guidelines for an inclusive user experience.

+## Open Graph Implementation
+This project includes **Open Graph meta tags** to enhance link previews when shared on social media platforms.
+These tags provide:
+- A dynamic **title** and **description** for the website.
+- A featured **image** for social media previews.
+- Metadata to improve **SEO and visibility**.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+Explore the [Meta Front-End Developer Certificate](https://www.coursera.org/professional-certificates/meta-front-end-developer) to understand the skills behind this project.

+For React documentation, visit [React Docs](https://reactjs.org/).

+---
+**Project by Aspasija as part of the Meta Front-End Developer Certificate.**